apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Wynn Resorts paying $130M for letting illegal money reach gamblers at its Las Vegas Strip casino**
+**Venezuelan opposition candidate Edmundo Gonzalez leaves the country for Spain**

-You can read more about it [here](https://finance.yahoo.com/news/wynn-resorts-paying-130m-letting-213538621.html).
+You can read more about it [here](https://www.cnn.com/2024/09/08/americas/venezuela-opposition-candidate-gonzalez-spain-intl-hnk/index.html).

 ## Requirements
 - Python 3.8